yasaman997/Multi-Asset-Portfolio-Construction/quantum_assisted_portfolio_construction/README.md

 The continuous optimization layer includes:

-- expected growth and income;
+- expected growth and income
-- covariance risk;
+- covariance risk
-- concentration;
+- concentration
-- linear transaction costs;
+- linear transaction costs
-- nonlinear market impact;
+- nonlinear market impact
-- turnover;
+- turnover
-- liquidity and trade-capacity limits;
+- liquidity and trade-capacity limits
-- asset, asset-class, and factor exposure constraints;
+- asset, asset-class, and factor exposure constraints
-- minimum return and income requirements; and
+- minimum return and income requirements, and
-- scenario-warning and hard stress limits.
+- scenario-warning and hard stress limits

 The final portfolio weights are solved classically so that feasibility and financial constraints remain explicit and auditable.